 - Develop novel therapeutics for successful and comprehensive cancer treatment

 - Establish and implement effective measures for cancer prevention

-While most UPCI faculty maintain academic appointments at the University of Pittsburgh, some UPCI members are affiliated with neighboring institutions, including Carnegie Mellon University and University of Pittsburgh Medical Center (UPMC) Hospitals.
+While most faculty maintain academic appointments at the University of Pittsburgh, some Cancer Center members are affiliated with neighboring institutions, including Carnegie Mellon University and UPMC Hospitals.

-Sustained by the ongoing recruitment of internationally renowned scientists, increases in funding, and planned expansion of laboratory and clinical space, UPCI continues to grow and evolve, making vast strides in its quest to significantly reduce the burden of cancer.
+Sustained by the ongoing recruitment of internationally renowned scientists and planned expansion of laboratory and clinical space, UPMC Hillman Cancer Center continues to grow and evolve, making vast strides in its quest to significantly reduce the burden of cancer.